 Derek Moore began serving as a pastor at Laramie Reformed Presbyterian Church in June 2015.
 He and his wife Clara have been married since 2013, and they are parents to two toddlers, Caleb and Paul.
 Derek also serves as a Chaplain in the Wyoming Army National Guard.
 The Moores are excited about the prospect of serving God and raising their family in Laramie.

 Emily Moore grew up as the itinerant daughter of an army chaplain.
 In 2012 while studying music at the University of Oklahoma, an undiagnosed illness redirected her life.
 Three years later, she and her brother Derek launched Psalter Project with the release of their debut album Highways in our Hearts.
 Since then Emily has continued to direct and develop the vision for Psalter Project.
-She now lives in Colorado Springs with her dog Molly and enjoys game nights, laughter, and baking apple pie.
+She now lives in Colorado Springs with her dog Molly and enjoys game nights, swing dancing, and baking apple pie.

 Jacob Tilton is originally from Louisiana but has lived in Fort Worth, TX since 2006.
 He is the music director at Fort Worth Presbyterian Church where he has produced several albums of hymns and instrumental music.
 He and his wife of 20 years have 3 children.
 They enjoy the Texas Rangers as well as meat that has been smoked for long periods of time at low temperatures.